-This presentation demonstrates a new predictive capability for simulating massive MIMO antennas and beamforming in dense urban propagation environments.
+This presentation demonstrates a predictive capability for simulating massive MIMO antennas and beamforming in dense urban propagation environments.

 Professor Ram Narayanan of Penn State's College of Engineering worked with Remcom to produce a 5G millimete...